 “It puts us in, or any consumer, in a sticky situation where they can buy legal cannabis, but they can’t bring it across to Pennsylvania,” Villars said.

 She noted it’s a problem for renters who might have a space their landlord allows them to consume.

 “There really isn’t any place you’re legally allowed to consume it,” Villars noted.

 “It’s surprising to me that it’s so controversial because we have so many bars in town, and they’re allowed to stayed open, and they’re throughout our town and throughout out New Jersey,” she said.

 “It’s a beautiful communal experience where you can consume together and have deep conversations and get creative,” she said regarding people consuming cannabis together, noting it can help with social anxiety.
 “It makes perfect sense to me.”

 On lounges, Mayor Julia Fahl said they could address that at a later date.

 “We’re just trying to beat the Aug.
 22nd deadline for potential retailers,” she said.

 Cannabis Consumption lounges are the most controversial cannabis facility thus far.
-They have to be connected to a cannabis shop.
+They have to be connected to an NJ annabis shop.
 Only Atlantic City, Jersey City, and most recently Highland Park have decided to allow lounges thus far.